alvesoaj/JoystickView/README.md

 ![zerokol.com](http://2.bp.blogspot.com/-5iIoZXBw2bg/T1n753kamDI/AAAAAAAAAxo/CjU5hGy4QbY/s400/joystickview-screen.png)

+Para modo de uso em Portugês: [JoystickView - Uma view customizada que simula um Joystick no Android.](http://www.zerokol.com/2012/03/joystickview-uma-view-customizada-que.html)

 ## JoystickView - Android

 Android JoystickView is a Custom View that simulates a Joystick for interactive applications for Android, as simple aim is allows access values ​​of angle and power of the virtual Joystck movement.

 ### Usage

-Para modo de uso em Portugês: [JoystickView - Uma view customizada que simula um Joystick no Android.](http://www.zerokol.com/2012/03/joystickview-uma-view-customizada-que.html)
+### Quick Usage

+1º Step: Download the JAR file at [download](https://github.com/downloads/zerokol/JoystickView/joystickview.jar)

+2º Step: Create a folder called "libs" on the root of your project and place the JAR file into.

+It's enough to reffer and user the JoystickView library

+### Advanced Usage

+If you want to change or upgrade some feature of the library, you should do:

-Clone or [download](https://github.com/zerokol/JoystickView/downloads) this project to a appropriated place, then:
+1º Step: Clone the project or download this project to your workspace eclipse IDE, then:

-Go to eclipse' menu FILE, after IMPORT.
+2º Step Go to eclipse' menu FILE, after IMPORT.

 ![zerokol.com](http://3.bp.blogspot.com/-JyhVCfOVVsU/T1kcx_mHozI/AAAAAAAAAwg/vCR7wNkH0r8/s320/fig02.jpg)

-Now click in "Existing Project into Workspace"
+3º Step: Now click in "Existing Project into Workspace"

 ![zerokol.com](http://1.bp.blogspot.com/---LpF1fGsb0/T1kcyoeRt4I/AAAAAAAAAwo/lPH4FOd3lsc/s400/fig03.jpg)

-Click in Browse e search the source code folder where you placed after clone ou download.
+4º Step: Click in Browse e search the source code folder where you placed after clone ou download.

 ![zerokol.com](http://1.bp.blogspot.com/-cjLe2ZmRPyo/T1kczcBbfdI/AAAAAAAAAww/hYVnWf9mtEE/s320/fig04.jpg)

-Setup with Next or/and Finish, ant the JoystickView is ready to you use in your applications.
+5º Step: Setup with Next or/and Finish, ant the JoystickView is ready to you use in your applications.

 ![zerokol.com](http://3.bp.blogspot.com/-w6ETTjggahI/T1kc0IDonsI/AAAAAAAAAw4/2r6r-WIxmLU/s320/fig05.jpg)

-### IMPORT - To use the JoystickView in your applications.
+6º Step: Import JoystickView in your applications.

 To use JoystickView in your applications, simply add the lib to the classpath of your application:

 ![zerokol.com](http://2.bp.blogspot.com/-w7W8Gb8kh0I/T1kfgqoNrQI/AAAAAAAAAxA/_0cHWx-ox2E/s320/imp.png)

-Select JoystickView lib and click OK to finish.
+7º Step: Select JoystickView lib and click OK to finish.

 ![zerokol.com](http://1.bp.blogspot.com/-E7M8dJuemEU/T1kfhcZoWmI/AAAAAAAAAxI/Lurmtt5p8l0/s320/imp2.png)